80 Art Words in Spanish for a Colorful Vocabulary [With Audio]

-Art really is a universal language—so getting some Spanish art words into your conversational skill set is a super idea.
+It really is a universal language—so getting some art words in Spanish into your conversational skill set is a super idea.

 All of these words will be helpful beyond the art world, too.
 Use them in everyday conversations or in school or office situations—just about anywhere!

 Let’s check out all the terms you’ll need to know to chat about art in Spanish like a local!

 - Basic Spanish Art Words

 - Photography Words

 - How to Practice Art Words in Spanish

 Basic Spanish Art Words